Buying or selling a home? Qmetro Realtors Inc can help.

-A lot of deals aren't closed on the initial offer – it's extremely common to receive a counter offer.
-But don't let it intimidate you.
-We'll talk about whether or not to take the counter offer, present our own counter offer, or decline the seller's offer and move on.
+A lot of contracts aren't closed on the beginning offer – it's really common to receive a counter offer.
+But don't let it discourage you.
+We'll talk over whether or not to take the counter offer, propose our own counter offer, or reject the seller's offer and go on.

-Upon finalizing the contract, you'll start working with your lender to close the loan.
+Upon completion of the deal, you'll start working with your lender to close the loan.

-If you've been pre-approved, it shouldn't take much time at all, but you'll want to stay in close contact with your lender.
+If you've been pre-approved, this shouldn't take very long at all, but you should to keep in close contact with your mortgage lender.

-And I'll handle all the property information your lender will need to close the loan.
+And I'll handle all the property information your lender needs to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of accepting your loan application.
+Your mortgage lender will supply you with a Loan Estimate (LE) outlining your closing costs within three days of taking your loan application.
+You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of receiving your loan application.

-This estimate depends on the loan amount.
-RESPA requirements dictate that it has to involve all closing costs and be within a tight range of accuracy, and I'll go over the estimate and let you know if it all looks adequate.
+This estimate rests on the loan amount, and RESPA requirements order that it has to contain all closing costs and fall within a narrow range of accuracy.
+I'll review the estimate and let you know if it all looks adequate.

-Then it's time to close on your home.
-This will most likely occur at a title company or escrow office and will likely be a smooth and pleasant affair.
+Then we'll close on your home.
+This will most likely happen at a title company or escrow office and should be a smooth and calm event.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new home.
 Enjoy it.
-And if you need anything, be sure to contact me at 505.615.0436 or e-mail me at .
+And if you have any questions, just call me at 505.615.0436 or e-mail me at .